Ex-aide to Canada PM says did not pressure former justice minister

-OTTAWA (Reuters) - A former key aide of Prime Minister Justin Trudeau, who is at the center of a major political crisis, on Wednesday denied he had pressured the then-justice minister to allow a major firm to avoid a corruption trial last year.
+OTTAWA (Reuters) - A former key aide to Prime Minister Justin Trudeau, who is at the center of a major political crisis, on Wednesday denied he had pressured the then-justice minister to allow a major firm to avoid a corruption trial last year.

-Gerald Butts, addressing an incident that has cost Trudeau two senior cabinet ministers so far, said he had one short conversation with the minister, Jody Wilson-Raybould, at the time about helping construction company SNC-Lavalin Group Inc. Butts quit as Trudeau’s principal private secretary on Feb 18.
+Gerald Butts, addressing an incident that has cost Trudeau two senior cabinet ministers so far, said he had one short conversation with the minister, Jody Wilson-Raybould, about helping construction company SNC-Lavalin Group Inc.

-“I do not see how our brief discussion on that file constitutes pressure of any kind,” Butts told the House of Commons justice committee.
+“I did not and I do not see how our brief discussion on that file constituted pressure of any kind,” Butts told the House of Commons justice committee.
+“I am firmly convinced that nothing happened here beyond the normal operations of government.”

+Butts quit as Trudeau’s principal private secretary on Feb 18.
+The incident could threaten the ruling Liberals’ chances of retaining power in an October election.

-Wilson-Raybould told the committee last week that Butts and other senior officials had subjected her to persistent and inappropriate pressure to help SNC-Lavalin.
+Wilson-Raybould told the House of Commons justice committee last week that Butts and other senior officials had subjected her to persistent and inappropriate pressure to help SNC-Lavalin evade a trial on charges of bribing Libyan officials.

+“What happened last fall is in fact very different from the version of events you heard last week,” said Butts.

 The firm, which employs 9,000 people in Canada, is based in the province of Quebec, where Trudeau’s Liberals need to pick up seats to win a federal election set for October.